HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/ethernet_driven_configuration.md

 C_RSS_HASH_IPV6_UDP
 ```

-You cannot change these values during operation, as ethtool does not support the 200Gbps NIC hash mechanism.
+You cannot change these values during operation, as ethtool does not support the HPE Slingshot NIC hash mechanism.

 Program the indirection table to equally split the traffic between queues 0 and 1 only: